 Like InCell, InMind is announced as a game, but it’s quite educational too.
 It all needs a place inside the brain of a teenager called John, and as John experiences many emotions you can see how the many chemicals join to create and communicate those moods.
 If that sounds a little worthy well, it is.

 John looks to be quite spectacularly boring, and there are a couple of wrong notes such as John assuming having a whole bunch of guns “to protect the country from its hidden enemies,” which makes you admire if his future includes going up a watchtower with an AK-47.

-However, the in-brain stuff is genuinely exciting as neurotransmitters ping and tendrils pulse-like plants in some variety of bizarre alien space forest.
+However, the in-brain stuff is genuinely exciting as neurotransmitters ping and tendrils pulse like plants in some variety of bizarre alien space forests.